 You have two wonderful sightseeing options today: a cruise on the lake or a train ride through the countryside.
 You'll want to check the schedules and purchase tickets early so you can return to the attractions at the appropriate times.
 Branson Landing Cruises, on the boardwalk, offers a one-and-a-half-hour sightseeing cruise on scenic Lake Taneycomo aboard the Lake Queen, a 19th-century-style paddle-wheel boat.
-Across the street from the landing at the historic 1905 train depot, Branson Scenic Railway features a one-hour-and-forty-five-minute ride on the Ozark Zephyr in vintage 1940s passenger cars.
+Across the street from the landing at the historic 1905 train depot, Branson Scenic Railway features a one-hour and 45 minute ride on the Ozark Zephyr in vintage 1940s passenger cars.
 The southern route has mountainside tunnels and 100-foot-plus trestles.

 Up the hill across the street from the landing lies Historic Downtown Branson.
 You can walk up Main Street or catch the green Discovery Trolley at either end of the landing, which will drop you off several blocks up the hill on Commercial Street.
 The bulk of the shops are located on the four blocks at the intersection of Main and Commercial.